What is MURPH?

 ▸ commit to a minimum of 10 hours per week on the research project for 20 weeks;

-▸ attend 4 professional virtual workshops which consist of pre and post workshop preparation, in addition to the workshop itself (4-6 hours commitment/workshop);
+▸ attend 3 professional workshops which consist of pre and post workshop preparation, in addition to the workshop itself (4-6 hours commitment/workshop);

-▸ attend 2 virtual research conferences in March 2021;
+▸ attend a research conferences in March 2022: UBC Okanagan Interdisciplinary Student Health Conference;

-Note: The students who have participated in the MURPH 2019-2020 program are not eligible to apply again for this year.
+Note: The students who have participated in the program in the past three years are not eligible to apply again for this year.

 MURPH offers participants the following opportunities:

-▸a 20-week (starting October 5, 2020) part-time paid ($15/hour) research job, remotely working with two faculty members (or in the lab only when feasible, due to the current pandemic);
+▸a 20-week (starting October 10, 2022) part-time paid research job, remotely or in the lab, working with two faculty members;

-▸Skills development workshops on topics relevant to multidisciplinary research in health;
+▸skills development workshops on topics relevant to multidisciplinary research in health, data presentation, abstract writing, etc.;

 ▸continuous mentorship support provided by two graduate students dedicated to MURPH.